About Me

 Waukesha conservative.
 Born again Christian evangelical.
 I have lived in Wisconsin since 2002.
 I like sports, technology, TV and movies.
 History, religion, science.
+You know, just another bitter small town person hiding behind their guns and religion.

 More about me